GoogleCloudPlatform/compute-image-packages/README.md

 *   **Disk expand** scripts to expand the VM root partition for CentOS 6, CentOS 7, RHEL 6, and RHEL 7 images.
 *   **Instance setup** scripts to execute VM configuration scripts during boot.
-*   **IP forwarding** daemon that integrates network load balancing with forwarding rule changes into the guest.
+*   **Network** daemon that handles network setup for multiple network interfaces on boot, dhcp refresh, and integrates network load balancing with forwarding rule changes into the guest.
 *   **Metadata scripts** to run user-provided scripts at VM startup and shutdown.
-*   **Network setup** service to enable multiple network interfaces on boot.

 The Linux guest environment is written in Python and is version agnostic between Python 2.6 and 3.5.
 There is complete unittest coverage for every Python